cloudmesh-community/book/chapters/prg/python/python.md

 from a Computer Science class, the Python list is implemented by an array, while the set is implemented by a hash table.

 We will demonstrate this with an example.
-Let's say we have a list and a set of the same number of elements (approximately 100 thousand):
+Let us say we have a list and a set of the same number of elements (approximately 100 thousand):

 ``` python